HL7/carin-bb/fsh/ig-data/input/pagecontent/1_Background.md

 <b>@Amol / Ryan – recommend removing reference to the Argonaut Project as it was not balloted by FM and it speaks to provider data, not payer data.</b>  The <a href="http://argonautwiki.hl7.org/index.php?title=Main_Page">>Argonaut Project </a>was formed in December 2014 as an implementation community comprising leading technology vendors and provider organizations to accelerate the use of FHIR and OAuth in health care information exchange.
 The Argonaut project is private-sector initiated and funded and works collaboratively with other FHIR initiatives to create open industry Implementation Guides in high priority use cases of importance to patients, providers and the industry as a whole.

+The CARIN health plan workgroup was organized to develop a FHIR‐based API that could be implemented by a consumer‐facing application.
 <h3>Consumer-directed exchange</h3>
 Consumer-directed exchange occurs when a consumer or an individual authorized by a Payer to access another person’s information, invokes their <a href="https://www.govregs.com/regulations/title45_chapterA_part164_subpartE_section164.524">HIPAA Individual Right of Access (45 CFR 164.524) </a> and requests their digital health information from a HIPAA covered entity (CE) via an application or other third-party data steward.